Rediscover ecology

 The term "ecology" is said to have appeared in 1866, under the pen of Ernst Haeckel, a qualified biologist and promoter of Darwinian evolution.
 Haeckel defines ecology as being

-"[...] the totality of the science of the relations of the organism with the environment, including in the broad sense all the conditions of existence".
+“[…]the totality of the science of the relations of the organism with the environment, including in the broad sense all the conditions of existence.”

 This definition of Haeckel is still valid today.
 Thus, this term is used to describe the study of natural habitats, ecosystems and their inhabitants (organisms).

-In this way, according to the National Center for Textual and Lexical Resources (CNRTL), ecology is mentioned as being a science based on:
+In this way, according to the National Center for Textual and Lexical Resources (CNRTL), ecology is clearly mentioned as being a science based on:

-“[…] the relationships between living beings (humans, animals, plants) and the organic or inorganic environment in which they live. ".
+“[…] the relationships between living beings (humans, animals, plants) and the organic or inorganic environment in which they live.”

-AN ISSUE AT THE HEART OF THE NEWS
+A ISSUE AT THE HEART OF THE NEWS

-FINE, BUT WHAT IS THE DIFFERENCE BETWEEN SCIENTIFIC AND POLITICAL ECOLOGY?
+VERY GOOD, BUT WHAT IS THE DIFFERENCE BETWEEN SCIENTIFIC AND POLITICAL ECOLOGY?

 WHAT ARE THE ENVIRONMENTAL IMPACTS TO MONITOR?